-Connie and her husband make their home in Tacoma, Washington.
-They travel frequently, since two of their three adult sons live on other continents.
+Connie and her husband live in Tacoma, Washington.
+They travel frequently, since they have family members living abroad.
 Because of her family and her characters, Connie has set her heart—and often her feet—in faraway places.

 The Songs We Hide